orion-project/rezonator2/help/round_trip_matrix.rst

 .. |M4_1| replace::  M4\ :sub:`1`
 .. |M4_2| replace::  M4\ :sub:`2`

 Some functions can analyze elements over their length, :ref:`caustic <func_caustic>` functions, for example.
 The reference (being analyzed) element is divided into two sub-elements for such functions.
-The first sub-element is a part of the original element from its left edge till the current point (in which the beam size is calculated, for example).
+The first sub-element is a part of the original element from its left edge till the current point (in which the beam radius is calculated, for example).
 The second sub-element is a part of the original element from the current point till the right edge.
 Each sub-element characterizes by its ray matrix pair.